Toyota RAV4 Vs. Mazda CX-5 Comparison: Interior, Specs, Configurations

 What is the ground clearance of the Mazda CX-5 compared to the Toyota RAV4?

-Comparing Toyota RAV4 vs. Mazda CX-5 ground clearance reveals that the Toyota RAV4 rides higher over off-road obstacles and challenging terrain.
-The latest-generation Mazda CX-5 has either 7.6 or 7.9 inches of ground clearance, while the latest Toyota RAV4 models offer 8.1, 8.2, 8.4, or 8.6 inches of ground clearance, depending on the configuration.
+Comparing Mazda CX-5 vs. Toyota RAV4 ground clearance reveals that the Toyota SUV rides higher over off-road obstacles and challenging terrain.
+The latest-generation Mazda CX-5 has either 7.6 or 7.9 inches of ground clearance, while the 2025 Toyota RAV4 models offer 8.1, 8.2, 8.4, or 8.6 inches of ride height, depending on the configuration.

 Contact Us